 FOR IMMEDIATE RELEASE: November 26, 2001

 HOUSTON, TEXAS—Enron Corp.
 (NYSE: ENE) and Dynegy Inc. (NYSE: DYN) today said they have reaffirmed their previously announced merger agreement to create the nations leading energy merchant.
-As part of a new agreement Enron will receive a new capital infusion from Dynegy and its lending institutions.
+As part of a new agreement Enron will receive a new capital infusion from Dynegy and Enron’s lead banks.

 An initial $1 billion of new capital will consist of $500 million in preferred stock and a $500 million credit line and will be forthcoming shortly from Dynegy Inc., J.P.
 Morgan Chase & Co. and Citigroup in equal amounts.